12 Things to know before Going to Thailand

 Tipping in Thailand is not required, but it is much appreciated.
 A small tip for good service can make a big difference to the low incomes some local service workers earn.

 Tip between 5-10% for restaurants and bars and for taxis round up the bill.
-For Tuk Tuks and private drivers agree on a price first – no tip is required.
+For tuk tuks and private drivers agree on a price first – no tip is required.

 Tips are often given for massages and beauty services (฿50-100), housekeeping, and room service (฿10-50).
 For tour guides, tip ฿10-50 for a half-day, and ฿100 for a full day.